 Founded in 1949, Kentucky Shakespeare is the oldest, free Shakespeare festival in the United States.
 It is the Official Shakespeare Company of the Commonwealth.

 But, like any organization with a long history, Kentucky Shakespeare has gone through a lot.
-After a scandalous summer a bit back that ended with cancelled shows, the festival popped back as one of the biggest summer draws in Louisville.
+After a scandalous summer in 2013 that ended with cancelled shows, the festival popped back as one of the biggest summer draws in Louisville.
 Admirable, the summer attraction has always been, and remains, FREE!
 There is seating, but with large crowds now interested in the performances, some bring blankets and find spots to the side of the seating area as well.

-Kentucky Shakespeare productions begin in June.
-A June start means families can attend once the school year wraps up, before starting camps and going on summer vacations.
+Kentucky Shakespeare productions begin in late May.
+A late spring start means families can attend once the school year wraps up, before starting camps and going on summer vacations.
 Plus, families and couples attending the shows can enjoy weather that isn't as hot and the tumultuous storms of summer (which normally take place in August) can hopefully be avoided.

 If you are seeking something to talk about while waiting for the show to start, here are a few fun facts from the Kentucky Shakespeare website: